TTTTMMMM/chairLocations/README.md

     allow write: if request.auth.uid != null; // anybody who has authenticated can write
 ```

 The idea that anyone who authenticates can read or write to chairLoc collections/documents is too liberal a policy.
-I want a security policy that restricts reading and writing to a very small group, a group I'll call _superusers_.
+I want a security policy that restricts reading and writing to a very small group, a group whose access permissions I'll set when adding a new user.
 A video, [Controlling Data Access Using Firebase Auth Custom Claims (Firecasts)](https://www.youtube.com/watch?v=3hj_r_N0qMs), explains how to do just that.
-It is possible to assign a "custom claim" or a "role" to the user through his Firebase token.
+It is possible to assign a "custom claim" or a "access privileges" to the user through his Firebase token.
 This is implemented through a _firebase.admin_ call that can only be invoked from a Firebase function, not the browser.
-Once a role has been established for each user, Firebase rules can easily access those roles, via the _request.auth.token_ object, to perform data access controls.
+Once a access privileges have been established for each user, Firebase rules can easily access those roles, via the _request.auth.token_ object, to perform data access controls.
 Now, the rules above can be rewritten to make a much more secure environment for the chairLocations project.

 ![](/markdownImages/roleBasedRules.png)